The process of handing a business to the next generation.

 Is there capital gains tax?

-Succession and Exit Planning is a business strategy designed for business owners to assist them in assessing the most appropriate (and valuable) exit options available to them and a individually designed succession plan for achieving their preferred outcomes.
+Succession and Exit Planning is a business strategy.
+Most importantly designed for business owners.
+To assist them in assessing the most appropriate (and valuable) exit options available to them.
+Individually designed succession plan for achieving their preferred outcomes.

 3 Important Focus Factors of Succession Planning are: